Towards the cellular-scale simulation of motor-driven cytoskeletal assemblies

+The assemblies of filaments/motors are assumed to explore an underlying free energy landscape, where all `fast' degrees of freedom can be subsumed into an effective free energy that depends only on filament and crosslinking motor degrees of freedom.
 We require that our model correctly recapitulates the distribution and chemical kinetics of crosslinking proteins in the passive limit, i.e., when $v_m=0$ for the bound velocity of motor heads.
-The assemblies of filaments/crosslinkers are assumed to explore an underlying free energy landscape, where all `fast' degrees of freedom can be subsumed into an effective free energy that depends only on filament and crosslinker degrees of freedom.
-We achieve this with a kinetic Monte Carlo procedure where crosslinking protein binding and unbinding events are modeled as stochastic processes.
-Transition rates recover the correct limiting (equilibrium) distribution by imposing a detailed balance requirement (SM~\S2).
-That is, we make a modeling choice to have binding and unbinding be passive processes, but it is in principle possible that certain such processes consume chemical energy.
+We achieve this with a kinetic Monte Carlo procedure in which motor protein binding and unbinding events are modeled as stochastic processes.
+Transition rates recover the correct limiting (equilibrium) distribution by imposing detailed balance (Appendix~\ref{appsec:xlinkermethod}).
+That is, we model binding and unbinding as passive processes, but it is in principle possible that certain such processes consume chemical energy.

-To enforce the macroscopic thermodynamic statistics, including correct equilibrium bound-unbound concentrations and distributions (SM~\S2) \cite{gao15,lamson19,allard10a}, we explicitly model each crosslinker as a Hookean spring tether with two binding heads labeled as $A$ or $B$.
-Each crosslinker has 4 possible states: both heads unbound ($U$), either $A$ or $B$ (singly) bound ($S_A$ or $S_B$), or both heads (doubly) bound ($D$).
+To enforce the macroscopic thermodynamic statistics, including correct equilibrium bound-unbound concentrations and distributions (Appendix~\ref{appsec:xlinkermethod}) (\cite{gao15,lamson19,allard10a}), we explicitly model each crosslinker as a Hookean spring connecting two binding heads labeled as $A$ or $B$.
+Each crosslinker has 4 possible states: both heads unbound ($U$), either $A$ or $B$ singly bound ($S_A$ or $S_B$), or both heads (doubly) bound ($D$).
 For each timestep $\Delta t$, we first calculate the rates $R(t)$ at which each head ($A$ and $B$) transitions from their current state to a new binding state (i.e. for the transitions $U\rightleftharpoons (S_A,S_B) \rightleftharpoons D$).
 The transition probabilities are modeled as inhomogeneous Poisson processes with the cumulative probability function

-The transitions $U\rightleftharpoons (S_A,S_B)$ do not deform the tether for unbound or singly bound states and so does not depend on tether deformation energy.
+The transitions $U\rightleftharpoons (S_A,S_B)$ do not stretch or compress the tether and so do not depend on tether deformation energy.
 However, the transitions $(S_A,S_B) \rightleftharpoons D$ do account for tether deformation energy (Table~\ref{tab:rates}).